Green-Mountain-Insulated-Glass/BYLAWS/README.md

 No Worker-Owner may be expelled or suspended except according to procedures satisfying therequirements of this Section:

-##### A. A Worker-Owner may only be expelled from the Cooperative for cause by a vote of twothirds of the worker owners but can appeal to be reinstated by a vote of at least two-thirds of the board, other than the Worker-Owner being expelled, at a duly called meeting at which aquorum is present, upon which the Ownership Interest of such Worker-Owner shall be terminated.
+##### A. A Worker-Owner may only be expelled from the Cooperative for cause by a vote of two-thirds of the worker owners but can appeal to be reinstated by a vote of at least two-thirds of the board, other than the Worker-Owner being expelled, at a duly called meeting at which a quorum is present, upon which the Ownership Interest of such Worker-Owner shall be terminated.

-B. Notwithstanding anything herein to the contrary, cause for expulsion or suspension includes, without limitation:
+##### B. Notwithstanding anything herein to the contrary, cause for expulsion or suspension includes, without limitation:

   1. not meeting the required minimum hours of work as may be determined from time to time by the Worker-Owners;
   2. frequently missed Shareholder or Board (if a Director) meetings;